Mozzie-jpg/Password_Manager/README.md

 ```

 then you will need to make a file at ~/.key

-!
-But remember you must remove the newline at the end of the file. !
+But remember you must remove the newline at the end of the file!